Tropicalista/lucee-cfimap/README.md

 ## Installation
 - Save to Lucee context directory ("context/library/tag")
-- you will need to restart Lucee when you have added these files (and after editting a tag)
+- you will need to restart Lucee when you have added these files (and after editing a tag)